STANDARDS-BASED REPORTING AT HALL MIDDLE SCHOOL

 - Standards-based grading provides accurate and meaningful feedback to student, teachers, and parents.

-- Standards-based-grading helps teachers and students focus and adjust instruction and learning.
+- Standards-based reporting helps teachers and students focus and adjust instruction and learning.

-- Standards-based grading reports most recent evidence and trends of students learning.
+- Standards-based reporting emphasizes most recent evidence and trends of students learning.

 Our report card will list progress on specific content standards for each class, feedback on Habits of Learning, and written comments from the teacher.
 Standards-based-grading separates academic performance from work habits in order to provide parents a more accurate view of a student’s progress in both academic and behavioral areas.
 Variables such as effort, participation, collaboration, cooperation and attitude are reported separately instead of being combined with academic performance.

-Where else in the area is standards-based feedback and grading being implemented?
+Where else in the area is standards-based reporting and grading being implemented?

 How does standards-based grading prepare students for high school, college, and careers?

-By giving students ownership of their learning, standards-based grading gives students a more meaningful, personalized learning experience.
-Standards-based grading teaches students the self-advocacy skills necessary to succeed in college and/or career settings.
+By giving students ownership of their learning, standards-based reporting gives students a more meaningful, personalized learning experience.
+Standards-based reporting teaches students the self-advocacy skills necessary to succeed in college and/or career settings.
+It aligns with how students will get feedback on job performance in their future careers.
 Based upon work done by Marzano, Guskey, Pickering, Reeves, Popham, Wiggins, Stiggins, O’Connor, and Brookhart, standards-based grading has increased student achievement.
 Research on standards-based grading has shown that students learn the content on a deeper level and perform better in college when exposed to effective standards-based instruction and feedback practices.

 Resources and Articles